MicrosoftDocs/memdocs/sccm/apps/deploy-use/manage-apps-from-the-windows-store-for-business.md

 - **Path to Microsoft Store for Business app content storage**: Specify a shared network path, including a folder.
 For example, `\\server\share\folder`.
 When the site server syncs with the store, it caches content in this location.
 When you create an application in Configuration Manager, the site server copies the app content from this local cache to the site's content library.

 - **Selected languages**: Select the languages to sync from the store and display to users in Software Center.
 For example, if the user configures Windows for German, then Software Center shows German strings for the store app.
 This behavior requires that language to be synchronized, and to exist for the specific application.

 - **Default language**: If the user's language is unavailable, select a default language to use.

-## <a name="bkmk_deploy"></a> Create and deploy a Configuration Manager application from a Microsoft Store for Business app
+## <a name="bkmk_deploy"></a> Create and deploy the app

-After synchronization, create and deploy the store apps similar to any other app.
+After synchronization, create and deploy the Microsoft Store for Business apps similar to any other Configuration Manager application.

-1. In the **Software Library** workspace of the Configuration Manager console, expand **Application Management**, then click **License Information for Store Apps**.
+1. In the **Software Library** workspace of the Configuration Manager console, expand **Application Management**, then select the **License Information for Store Apps** node.

-2. Choose the app you want to deploy, then click **Create Application** in the ribbon.
+2. Choose the app you want to deploy, then select **Create Application** in the ribbon.

 The site creates a Configuration Manager application containing the Microsoft Store for Business app.

 Then deploy and monitor this application as you would any other Configuration Manager application.
 For more information, see the following articles:

 - [Deploy applications](/sccm/apps/deploy-use/deploy-applications)
 - [Monitor applications from the console](/sccm/apps/deploy-use/monitor-applications-from-the-console)

 > [!IMPORTANT]
 > For devices enrolled with Microsoft Intune, deployed apps are only available to the user who originally enrolled the device.
 No other users can access the app.

 ## Next steps

-In the **Software Library** workspace, expand **Application Management**, then click **License Information for Store Apps**.
+In the **Software Library** workspace, expand **Application Management**, then select the **License Information for Store Apps** node.

 For each store app you manage, view the following information about the app:

 - App name
 - App platform
 - The number of licenses for the app that you own